beast-dev/doc/tutorials/second_tutorial/second_tutorial.md

 redirect_from: "/tutorial-2"
 ---

-{% include warning.html content="This page is being written." %}

 In the [first introductory tutorial](first_tutorial) we looked at importing data into [BEAUti](beauti), setting up a model and analysis, and running this analysis in [BEAST](beast).
 In this second tutorial, we will analyse the output of that analysis by examining its output file in Tracer and by building a consensus tree and visualising it in FigTree.
 But first, we explain how to combine the output files of multiple independent replicates (i.e. running the same BEAST XML using different starting seeds).